 Using humor to remind us God created his children with the capacity to laugh.

 [Note: When it comes to art, the Editor has rather high and admittedly traditional tastes.
+High school quality work is not what we are seeking.
 Despite that caveat, it doesn't hurt to send something for our consideration.]

 The internet has made countless formerly inaccessible publications and primary source materials available for contemporary research.
 Many of these include references to military chaplains.
 We hope to recover, gather, and disseminate this precious information.
 In order to accomplish this, we invite everyone with a similar interest to unearth these accounts and forward them to us for publication.

 Word counts are flexible.
 (That is one benefit of an ejournal's digital medium.)
 Use as many words as required to tell the story.
-But don't use a single word more.
-Seriously, that is a subjective call; the editor believes that maintaining the unique "voices" of a chorus of different contributors is more satisfying than striving for an abstract "tone."
+Length is a subjective call; the editor believes that maintaining the unique "voices" of a chorus of different contributors is more satisfying than striving for an abstract "tone."
 Write concisely, but don't be timid about savoring the richness of the English language.
-The subjects of biographical articles must have served as a military chaplain or chaplain assistant.
+The subjects of biographical articles must have served as a military chaplain, chaplain assistant, or as a military combatant whose life is of particular import to the chaplaincy.
 The individual must also be deceased.

 Queries, submissions and suggestions should be sent to: ![]()